wokwi/wokwi-docs/docs/parts/wokwi-ds1307.md

 - "0" - Set the initial time to "2000-01-01T00:00:00Z"
 - "now" - Set the initial time to the current system time

+Note that "Z" at the end of the date string indicates that the time is in UTC, and not in the local time zone.
+If you omit the "Z", the time will be interpreted as local time.

 The code running in the simulation can update the date/time of the DS1307, and the DS1307 will keep track of the updated time.